jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 82 Consultation and approval requirements for regulations or instructions relating to reporting standards
 (1) This section applies to—
   (a) any regulations that are proposed to be made under section 81(1)﻿(ba) or any instructions that are proposed to be issued by the Minister to departments, Schedule 4 organisations, or Schedule 4A companies, under section 80A, for the purposes of section 81(1)﻿(ba); and
-  (b) any regulations that are proposed to be made under section 81(1)﻿(ac) or (ba) in relation to Offices of Parliament or any instructions that are proposed to be issued by the Minister to Offices of Parliament, under section 80A, for the purposes of section 81(1)﻿(ac) or (ba).
+  (b) any regulations that are proposed to be made under section 81(1)﻿(ac) or (ba) in relation to Offices of Parliament or parliamentary agencies or any instructions that are proposed to be issued by the Minister to Offices of Parliament or parliamentary agencies, under section 80A, for the purposes of section 81(1)﻿(ac) or (ba).
 (2) The Minister must prepare and submit to the Speaker a draft of any regulations or instructions to which this section applies.
 (3) The Speaker must present the draft regulations or instructions to the House of Representatives as soon as is reasonably practicable.
 (4) In the case of regulations or instructions to which subsection (1)﻿(a) applies, the Minister, after considering any comments of the Speaker or any committee of the House of Representatives that considered the draft regulations or instructions, may amend them as the Minister thinks fit.